cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 ## Wave 10

 Wave 10 was be deployed on March 2, 2021.
+For the following 7 days, 15% of
-It is available in English, as well as
+respondents (selected at random) continued to receive Wave 8, allowing for comparisons of responses between the two waves.
+Wave 10 is available in English, as well as

 * Simplified Chinese
 * English (UK)